MoBiQuant: Mixture-of-Bits Quantization for Token-Adaptive Any-Precision LLM: Experiments

 \subsection{Analytical Results}

-\textbf{Improved generalization with reduced outlier migration.} As discussed in Section~\ref{sec:Motivation}, the failure to generalize across precisions mainly stems from severe token outlier migration under different bit-widths.
-To verify our MoBiQuant, we visualize the same token-wise quantization error distributions at different precisions in Fig.~\ref{motivationverification}.
-Compared with PTQ in Fig.~\ref{motivation1}, MoBiQuant exhibits significantly more consistent error distributions across bit-widths with substantially reduced token outlier migration.
-This directly leads to improved generalization across various precisions, enabling a smooth and continuous adjustment at inference time.
+\textbf{Improved generalization with reduced outlier migration.} As discussed in Section~\ref{sec:Motivation}, the failure to generalize across precisions mainly stems from \textit{outlier migration}.
+To verify that \texttt{MoBiQuant} mitigates this issue, we plot the token-wise quantization error increments caused by switching OmniQuant from 4-bit calibration to 3-bit inference, and compare it with the router scores produced by \texttt{MoBiRoute}.
+As shown in Fig.~\ref{motivationverification} (left), tokens with larger error increments receive higher router scores and, thus, are retained at higher precision, while less sensitive tokens are routed to 2-bit computation.
+This shows that the router accurately captures token sensitivity to precision changes.
+Fig.~\ref{motivationverification} (right) further visualizes the token-wise quantization error distributions with different precisions.
+Compared with static PTQ in Fig.~\ref{motivation1}, \texttt{MoBiQuant} exhibits more consistent error distributions across bit-widths with reduced \textit{outlier migration}, leading to improved cross-precision generalization.

-\textbf{Token-wise precision distributions.} Our method enables each token to adaptively select its optimal bit-width.
-We collect statistics on token bit assignments for elastic inference across different target precisions.
-As shown in Fig.~\ref{TokenPrecision}, tokens occupy heterogeneous precisions, and their distribution shifts consistently with the target inference bit-width.
-Specifically, with the 3-bit inference, most tokens are assigned to 2- or 4-bit precisions, whereas for the 5-bit inference, the majority of tokens shift toward the 4--6-bit range.
-Overall, the average precision remains within the prescribed bit target, demonstrating that MoBiQuant achieves token-aware bit adjustment across different budgets.
+\textbf{Token- and block-wise assignments.} We collect statistics on token bit-width assignments for any-precision inference.
+As shown in Fig.~\ref{TokenPrecision} (right), tokens have assignment distributions that shift with target precision \eg most tokens are assigned to 2- or 4-bit precisions under 3-bit inference, whereas the majority of tokens shift toward the 4--6-bit range for the 5-bit inference.
+Overall, the average precision remains within the prescribed target token-aware bit adjustment

-\textbf{Block-wise precision variations.} In addition to token-wise bit assignment variation, we observe that the average precision varies across different linear blocks, even though each layer is trained with the same target bit-width.
-As shown in Fig.~\ref{ComponentPrecision}, the $\operatorname{down\_proj}$ in MLP blocks exhibits the largest variation across layers, while other blocks may have higher or lower average bit-width assignments in the first layers.
-This pattern is consistent with the \citet{hooper2025fgmp} study that allocates different precisions to blocks based on their sensitivity, indicating that MoBiQuant also benefits from block-level precision variations.
+We also observe that the average precision varies across different linear blocks, even though each layer is trained for the same target bit-width.
+As shown in Fig.~\ref{TokenPrecision} (left), MLP blocks exhibit divergent assignments across layers, and the first layers tend to have deviations in bit-width assignments.
+This pattern is consistent with the \cite{hooper2025fgmp} study that allocates different precisions to blocks based on their sensitivity, indicating that \texttt{MoBiQuant} also benefits from block-level precision adjustments.